Divyn/Divyn.github.io/docs/Personal_Blog/Web3/blockchain-data-observability-opentelemetry.md

 <!-- What is Signoz?
 Whyare we doing this?
 What is OTLP?OTel Collector? need to add some context-->

-## Setting up SigNoz

-### What is SigNoz, OTLP, and the OTel Collector?

-- **SigNoz**: Open-source observability backend for metrics, traces, and logs.
-It provides dashboards, queries, and alerting.
-In this walkthrough we focus on metrics.
-- **OpenTelemetry (OTel)**: Vendor-agnostic SDK used by the app to create counters/histograms and export telemetry.
-- **OTLP**: The OpenTelemetry Protocol (gRPC/HTTP) used to ship telemetry efficiently.
-- **OTel Collector**: A service you run that receives OTLP(OpenTelemetry Protocol) from your app, batches/retries/transforms it, and forwards it to backends like SigNoz or any other observability tool.
+With data ingestion working, the next step is to turn raw counters into usable metrics and dashboards.
+This is where OpenTelemetry and SigNoz come in.

-Flow: App (OTel SDK) → OTLP/gRPC → OTel Collector → SigNoz (OTLP endpoint with ingestion key).
+**Flow**: App (OTel SDK) → OTLP/gRPC → OTel Collector → SigNoz (OTLP endpoint with ingestion key).

-### Steps
+### Setting Up Your Observability Stack: Step-by-Step Configuration

 1. Sign up for [SigNoz](http://signoz.io/).
 2. Obtain your **OTLP endpoint** and **`signoz-ingestion-key`** — this key uniquely tags the metrics your application emits.
 Keep your `SIGNOZ_INGESTION_KEY` secret; inject via env vars or a secret manager.